Skip to Content

 Adapt this idea for your own financial situation by using boxes, labelled with the specific type of expense.
 For example; household, appliances, clothing.

-Keep things more manageable by sorting through the receipts at the end of financial year and discard those that are no longer needed.
+TIP: Keep things more manageable by sorting through the receipts at the end of financial year and discard those that are no longer needed.

 2. Receipt Filing System